 Q & A with

-For decades they have been a powerhouse of inspiration with the reach of their influential arms stretching worldwide.
-They and their talented team continue to positively impact the educational system, part of that through the ever-growing International Dot Day.
-Though for years Peter had been writing and illustrating for children, it was only recently that Paul collaborated with him on picture books.
-Their first book Going Places, published March 2014, was followed by their “STEAM” series which includes (as of this post) 3 books featuring twins Sydney & Simon: Full Steam Ahead!, Sept.
+Their first book was Going Places published March 2014, followed by their “STEAM” series which includes (as of this post) 3 books featuring Sydney & Simon: Full Steam Ahead!, Sept.
 2014; Go Green!, Oct 2015; and To the Moon!, Aug, 2017 (you can get autographed copies too!).

 What’s your favorite thing about having a twin brother?